Does my child have myopia? How common is it, and how can I arrest the problem?

 Besides regular eye checks and getting their children fitted with the appropriate prescription lenses, parents need to take on the additional responsibility of educating their children on the importance of good eye practices.
 This will include teaching them the proper reading and writing postures, and advising them against engaging in near-work activities for a prolonged period of time.
 This means cutting down on computer games and taking rest breaks between periods of reading or writing.
 An active lifestyle, especially outdoor activities, should be encouraged as well.

-President of Singapore Optometric Association & Practising Optometrist Pearl’s Optical Co Pte Ltd
+This article was contributed by Dr Koh Liang Hwee, President of Singapore Optometric Association & Practising Optometrist Pearl’s Optical Co Pte Ltd.